-Fig. 22 Control lamp for deactivated front passenger airbag in centre console
+Fig. 22 Warning lamp for deactivated passenger airbag in centre console

-When the front passenger airbag is deactivated, this means that only the passenger front airbag is deactivated.
+When the passenger airbag is deactivated, this means that only the passenger front airbag is deactivated.
 All the other airbags in the vehicle remain activated.

-Disabling the front passenger front airbag
+Deactivating the front passenger airbag

-- Switch the ignition off. - Turn the ignition switch in the key operated switch in the glove compartment to the position OFF ⇒ Fig. 21. - Check that the control lamp "PASSENGER AIRBAG OFF %;" in the dash panel ⇒ Fig. 22 remains lit ⇒ \(\tilde{\Lambda} \) when the ignition is switched on.
+- Switch the ignition off. - Turn the ignition switch in the key operated switch in the glove compartment to the position OFF ⇒ fig. 21. - Check that the warning lamp "AIRBAG OFF" on the dash panel ⇒ fiq.
+22 remains lit ⇒ \(\tilde{\Delta} \) when the ignition is switched on.

-Activating the front passenger front airbag
+Activating the front passenger airbag

-- Switch the ignition off. - Turn the ignition key in the key-operated switch in the glove compartment to the position ON ⇒ Fig. 21. - Check that the control lamp "PASSENGERS AIRBAG OFF%;" in the dash panel does ⇒ Fig. 22 not light up when the ignition is switched on ⇒ ...
+- Switch the ignition off. - Turn the ignition key in the key-operated switch in the glove compartment to the position ON ⇒ fig. 21.

-- The driver is responsible for the proper position of the key-operated switch. - You should only deactivate the front passenger front airbag when, in exceptional cases, you have to use a rear-facing child seat on the front passenger seat ⇒ page 42, Child safety.
+Check that the warning lamp "AIRBAG OFF" in the console does ⇒ fig. 22 not light up when the ignition is switched on ⇒ △.

-- Never install a child seat facing backwards on the front passenger seat unless the front passenger front airbag has been disabled.
+- The driver is responsible for the proper position of the key-operated switch. - You should only deactivate the front passenger airbag when, in exceptional cases, you have to use a rear-facing child seat on the front passenger seat ⇒ page 42, Child safety. - Never install a child seat facing backwards on the front passenger seat unless the front passenger airbag has been disabled.
 Otherwise, there is a risk of death.
-If under exceptional circumstances it is necsesary to transport a child in a rear-facing child seat on the front passenqer seat, you must always disable the front passenger front airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger front airbag again. - Only deactivate the front passenger front airbag when the ignition is off, otherwise a fault may occur in the airbag system, which could cause the airbag to not deploy properly or not deploy at all. - When the front passenger front airbag is deactivated, if the control lamp AIRBAG OFF %; is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system: - Have the airbag system inspected immediately by a specialised workshop. - Do not use a child seat on the front passenger seat!
-The front passenger front airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries. - It is unpredictable whether the front passenger airbag will deploy in the event of an accident.
+If under exceptional circumstances it is necessary to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, which could cause the airbag to not deploy properly or not deploy at all. - When the passenger airbag is deactivated, if the warning lamp AIR-BAG OFF is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system: - Have the airbag system inspected immediately by a specialised workshop. - Do not use a child seat on the front passenger seat!
+The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal iniuries. - It is unpredictable whether the front passenger airbag will deploy in the event of an accident.
 Warn all your passengers of this.